IND vs ENG, 2nd ODI – Fan2Play Fantasy Cricket Tips, Prediction and Playing XI

 11-Player Team

-Jos Buttler, KL Rahul, Virat Kohli, Jonny Bairstow, Eoin Morgan, Ben Stokes, Krunal Pandya, Mark Wood, Adil Rashid, Bhuvneshwar Kumar, Shardul Thakur.
+KL Rahul, Jos Buttler, Virat Kohli, Rohit Sharma, Jonny Bairstow, Hardik Pandya, Ben Stokes, Bhuvneshwar Kumar, Adil Rashid, Mark Wood, Prasidh Krishna

-Download Fan2Play Fantasy App now to get a Free Entry Contest for IND vs ENG 2nd ODI.
-Download Now.